joseps/appt-scheduler/README.md

 # Appointments Scheduler
-    A system to schedule and manage doctor's appointments Provides a robust API for 3rd party vendors to interoperate with Used to create appointments, update appointments and search existing appointments Systems can subscribe for notifications when appointments are created or updated
+    Appointments Scheduler is a prototypical system which provides an API to create, update and track patient appointments with their providers.
+This API can be used by 3rd party vendors to create appointments, update appointments and search existing appointments.
+It provides a feature to notify subscribers when appointments are created or updated.

 # Create/Update Request
     {